Non-invasive prenatal diagnosis techniques: testing foetal DNA in the mother’s blood

 This test is recommended in women who have been diagnosed as at risk of chromosomopathies following combined screening during the first term of pregnancy.

 Since this method is absolutely harmless, it is sometimes used when the mother is suffering from stress.

-It is a screening test, not a diagnosis.
-Therefore, if a high risk of chromosomal abnormalities is detected, amniocentesis or chorionic villus sampling is advised.
-The latter can confirm the suspected diagnosis.
+This is a screening test, not a diagnostic test, so if a high risk of chromosomal alteration is detected, an amniocentesis or chorionic villus sampling is recommended, which will establish the definitive diagnosis.

 Results may take 7 to 12 working days to be ready, depending of the complexity of the test performed.